raphael-group/hatchet/docs/source/doc_count_reads_fw.md

 NOTE: This function (formerly called `comBBo`) uses the legacy fixed-width binning described in the HATCHet paper.
 We recommend using [`count-reads`](doc_count_reads.md) and [`combine-counts`](doc_combine-counts.md) which apply an adaptive binning scheme to ensure that each genomic bin has comparable BAF signal.

-This step of HATCHet splits the human reference genome into fixed-width bins (i.e., small genomic regions), and computes the number of sequencing reads aligned to each bin from every given tumor samples and from the matched normal sample.
+This step of HATCHet2 splits the human reference genome into fixed-width bins (i.e., small genomic regions), and computes the number of sequencing reads aligned to each bin from every given tumor samples and from the matched normal sample.

 ## Input